 WHAT CAUSES HIRSUTISM?

-In general hirsutism in women is caused by over stimulation of the hair follicle by testosterone and other androgen hormones.
-Androgens are the dominant sex hormones in men, yet in women they should be found at low levels.
+In general, hirsutism in women is caused by overstimulation of the hair follicle by testosterone and other androgen hormones.
+Androgens are the dominant sex hormones in men, yet they should be found at low levels in women.
 If androgens are elevated in women, they will experience unwanted hair.

 Here is a list of medical conditions/medications that result in unwanted hair:

-Polycystic ovary syndrome (PCOS): This syndrome often occurs during puberty if there is an imbalance of sex hormones due to growth of cysts on the ovaries.
+Polycystic ovary syndrome (PCOS): This syndrome often occurs during puberty if there is an imbalance of sex hormones due to cysts' growth on the ovaries.
 It can result in excessive hair growth, acne, irregular periods, weight gain, and infertility.